veertuinc/anka-docs/anka-build-cloud/working-with-controller-and-API.md

 {{< hint warning >}}
 - Upon successful push, the instance you have running will no longer exist/be running.
 - Upon failure, the instance will still exist/be running for your to review.
+- If using group permissions, you need to have `revert` permissions for all credentials involved in the request.
+This means the credential for both the API call and also the Node/Host that is running the VM.
 {{< /hint >}}

 **Path:** /api/v1/image